 Who is eligible for the NDIS?

 To be eligible for the NDIS you’ll need to meet some basic criteria relating to your age, Australian Residency status and the nature of your disability.
 The NDIS also needs to be available in your area.
 You can find out if you meet the access requirements and check when the NDIS is rolling out in your area at www.ndis.gov.au.

 What is an NDIS plan?

 Your NDIS plan is a document all about you and your life goals.
 It’s based on the details you provide in your initial planning meeting with your NDIS Local Area Coordinator (LAC).
 Your plan contains a breakdown of the different supports required to help you achieve your goals, along with how much NDIS funding has been allocated to each category.

 What's covered by the NDIS?

 The NDIS covers the cost of supports across a wide range of areas, from education, employment and community participation through to living arrangements, independence, health and wellbeing.
 What’s covered in your NDIS plan will really depend on your individual situation and life goals.
-As well as providing supports deemed ‘reasonable and necessary’ framework to determine what support you can be funded for - read more about this in this blog.
+The NDIS uses the ‘reasonable and necessary’ framework to determine what support you can be funded for - read more about this in this blog.
 The NDIS can also fund Plan Management and Support Coordination.
 If you want to know more how the NDIS funds specific costs, make sure to follow our blog series 'How to make the NDIS work for you', featuring Playing Sports, Transport and more.

 How much does Plan Management and Support Coordination cost?

 If Plan Management and/or Support Coordination is part of your NDIS plan, then the cost of those services is covered by the NDIS.
 Plan Management is available to all NDIS participants - you just have to ask for it!
 However, not everyone is eligible for Support Coordination.
 If you’re not sure if you qualify, contact us for a chat.

 What are the benefits of Plan Management?